Caretaker & General Assistant

-Gorgie City Farm is excited to recruit a visitor facing ‘can do’ Caretaking & Farm Assistant.
-This post will support the Farm and Estates Manager in the day to day presentation, caretaking and maintenance activities across all areas of the site; ensuring a tidy, safe and well-maintained environment for all Gorgie City Farm visitors, staff, volunteers and of course our animals; assist with management of compost & waste systems; assist in movement and care of animals when required; assist with events held on site; and undertake a wide range of practical routine maintenance.
+Gorgie City Farm is excited to recruit a visitor facing ‘can do’ Caretaker & General Assistant.
+This post will report to the Farm and Estates Manager in the day to day presentation, caretaking and maintenance activities across all areas of the site; ensuring a tidy, safe and well-maintained environment for all Gorgie City Farm visitors, staff, volunteers and of course our animals.
+The successful candidate will have a good set of practical skills from general maintenance and cleaning plus demonstrate a wiliness to assist with a range of activities on site including setting up for events.

 We offer a salary currently banded at £17,500 plus 6% employer pension contribution with a pay review pending.

-The Farm is looking for committed volunteers to support us in planning and delivering our education programme at Gorgie Farm.
+The Farm regularly requires committed volunteers to support us in planning and delivering our education programme at Gorgie Farm.
 The summer term and holidays are a busy period at the farm and we depend on support from highly-motivated volunteers to enable us to meet the needs of schools and nurseries.

 This role involves delivering education programmes for nursery, school and community groups during term time, and Farmer’s Helpers activities for children at the farm during the school holidays.